-Startups and young businesses often need extra funding to be able to grow and expand, but their very limited history makes it difficult for them to be able to get traditional business loans and the business owner might not want to risk losing major personal assets like their home to fund their business.
+Startups and young businesses often need extra funding to grow and expand, but their limited history makes it difficult for them to be able to get traditional business loans and the business owner might not want to risk losing major personal assets like their home to fund their business.

 Equity financing is a way for businesses to get the funding they need without dealing with strict requirements at the bank or having to go into debt for a business expansion loan.
 Unlike many other types of business financing, equity financing is actually best suited for startups and young businesses.